sayeradbl/MNIST-Classification-using-simple-neural-network/README.md

-# MNIST_Classification_using_simple_neural_network
+#Simple Neural Network for MNIST Classification

-A simple neural network using only numpy.
+A simple neural network coded using only numpy.
 The inputs, size, depth and activation functions can be arbitrary.